EMT/wildtime-api/app/config/activities.md

 ### Tree Hugs
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/tree-hugs.svg

 Take 10 minutes to feel a tree.
 Every tree species is unique and different, some are rough with distinct patterns while others are smooth like paper.
-Try this with a friend &ndash; it makes it more fun.
+Try this with a friend; it makes it more fun.
 Choose two different trees close to each other, close your eyes and use your hands to explore the bark and leaves.
 What can you find out about the tree?
 What does it feel like?
 Is it warm or cool?
 Describe the tree to your friend in as much detail as you can.

 ### Guess The Animal Noise